Living in Basildon

 Is Basildon a good place to live?

-What schools are in Basildon?
+What are the schools in Basildon like?

-What is the transport like in Basildon?
+What is the average house price in Basildon?

 Where does this data come from?